-This puree is suitable for babies 5-6 months and up.
+This pumpkin pie puree is suitable for babies 5-6 months and up.
 At this stage, the consistency and texture of the puree should be smooth and creamy.
 Before combining foods, make sure your baby has tried each one individually first with no reaction to it.
 Always check the temperature of baby’s food before serving to make sure it’s not too warm.

 And don’t toss the seeds!
 While you won’t want to offer pumpkin seeds to a baby or toddler, they are filled with protein and iron and they make a great snack for adults or older kids.